ninambash/COLOR-THERAPY/README.md

 # stretch goals
 Make colors move faster by decreasing the timer as the player gets better at the game Style the board to look nicer
+Have user log in to continue where they left off and keep track of that paticular user

 # potential roadblocks
 Making the colors go faster and increasing in number